White fish with tahini sauce is best made using a robust fish, which will hold up quite well in this recipe.

 A wonderful tasting dish; a favorite of many people, and a great use for tahini in your cooking.

-Fish is widely eaten in the Middle East, and there are many variations, from simply roasting, to frying to baked in sauce.
+Fish is widely eaten in the Middle East, and there are many variations, from simply roasting; to frying or baking in sauce.

-Tahini is used in a lot of dishes in this part of the world.
+Tahini (sesame seed paste) is very nutritious and used in a lot of dishes in this part of the world.

 It helps regulate blood pressure, lowers cholesterol, and boosts nutrient absorption, among many other things.

-So that combined with fish makes this a healthy meal to enjoy.
+All that combined with a wholesome fresh fish makes this a healthy meal to enjoy.

 Many years ago I did some deep sea fishing with a friend off the coast of North Carolina in the U.S.

 We caught sea bass and had a wonderful day out, drinking beer, and enjoying the fresh air and beautiful weather of the day.